icon-project/icon-service/docs/governance_score_api.md

 ## addAuditor

-* Adds a new address to the auditor list that has the authority to review auditing.
+* Adds a new address to the auditor list.
-* Only addresses registered in the auditor list can call acceptScore and rejectScore.
+* Only the addresses registered in the auditor list can call `acceptScore` and `rejectScore`.
-* Only the owner can call this function.
+* Only the owner of the Governance SCORE can call this function.

 ### Parameters